 While the laws governing immigration into the United States are federal laws, the enforcement of those laws may fall to federal or state agencies.

 At the federal level, American immigration laws are monitored and enforced by a number of agencies, including:

-- Citizenship and Immigration Services (replacing the Immigration and Naturalization Service): The CIS oversees and approves petitions for immigration benefits for purposes of citizenship, lawful permanent residency, family- and employment-related immigration, inter-country adoptions, asylum and refugee immigration, and authorization for foreign students seeking education in the U.S.
+- United States Citizenship and Immigration Services (USCIS): The USCIS took over the functions of the former federal Immigration and Naturalization Service (INS) pursuant to the Homeland Security Act of 2002.
+USCIS oversees and approves petitions for immigration benefits for purposes of citizenship, lawful permanent residency, family- and employment-related immigration, inter-country adoptions, asylum and refugee immigration, and authorization for foreign students seeking education in the U.S.

-- National Visa Center: Upon approval of the immigration petition, the center handles the document processing and fee collection for the U.S. embassies and consulates.
+- The National Visa Center: Upon approval of the immigration petition, the National Visa Center processes the documents and collects the appropriate fees for the U.S. embassies and consulates.

-- Visa waiver program: Enables screened nationals from certain countries to apply to visit the U.S. for 90 days or fewer for the purpose of tourism or business using a machine-readable passport, provided that the passport is valid for six months after the visit to the U.S.
+Under the visa waiver program, certain screened foreign nationals may apply to visit the U.S. for 90 days or fewer for the purpose of tourism or business using a machine-readable passport, provided that the passport is valid for six months after the visit to the U.S.